Simon Cameron: United States Senate: First term

-A longtime supporter of the annexation of Texas, Cameron backed the declaration of war against Mexico and the Mexican–American War, He opposed, however, the annexation of land where slavery might flourish, and supported the Wilmot Proviso (introduced by Pennsylvania Congressman David Wilmot) which would ban slavery from lands gained from Mexico.
+A longtime supporter of the annexation of Texas, Cameron backed the declaration of war against Mexico and the Mexican–American War.
+He opposed, however, the annexation of land where slavery might flourish, and supported the Wilmot Proviso (introduced by Pennsylvania Congressman David Wilmot) which would ban slavery from lands gained from Mexico.
 At the same time, he stated that the people of Pennsylvania had no desire to interfere with slavery in Southern states where it was legal.
-Cameron's view on slavery prior to 1861 was that it should be the decision of each state or territory whether to be slave or free, but he sought to guard Pennsylvania's interest by limiting the spread of slavery.
+Cameron's view on slavery prior to 1861 was that it should be the decision of each state or territory whether to be slave or free, but he sought to guard Pennsylvania's interest by limiting the spread of slavery, fearing the effect that slavery would have on white labor.
 He expected that in due course, Southern states would themselves abolish slavery.

 Polk was not a candidate for re-election in 1848, and Secretary of State Buchanan sought the Democratic presidential nomination.
 Cameron was a delegate from Pennsylvania to the 1848 Democratic National Convention and in common with the state's other delegates, supported Buchanan on each ballot.
 The nomination went to Michigan Senator Lewis Cass, and Cameron was accused of working behind the scenes to defeat Buchanan.
 The Whigs nominated General Zachary Taylor of Louisiana for president, with his running mate former congressman Millard Fillmore of New York.
 In the fall elections, the Pennsylvania Whigs carried the state for Taylor and Fillmore (who were elected), with a majority for their party in both houses of the state legislature.
-Cameron's term in the Senate was up in 1849; the Whigs wanted to elect one of their own, while many Democrats still resented the manner in which he had been elected.
-Cameron apparently had no supporters in the Democratic caucus; he received no votes in the legislature's balloting for senator, in which Whig James Cooper was elected.
+Cameron's term in the Senate was up in 1849; the Whigs wanted to elect one of their own, and many Democrats still resented him.
+Cameron received no votes in the balloting for senator, in which Whig James Cooper was elected.